COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Linda Summer

 Thirty years later, in 1985, another Orton member, Linda Summer began working with Shannon Carter, a severely depressed fifteen year old.
 Shannon had been misdiagnosed by the school system as a "slow learner," who was "lazy and unmotivated."
-Despite an average to above average IQ, Shannon was functionally illiterate.
+Despite an above average IQ, Shannon was functionally illiterate.

 Linda Summer discovered and diagnosed Shannon’s dyslexia.
 She insisted that Shannon needed a self-contained classroom to remediate her disabilities.
 The public school refused to provide this and proposed to give Shannon three hours a week of special education.
 Her parents refused this.